adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 If the device starts and looks like a regular Android device, then you've completed the task.
 You must have a working emulator or real device before continuing, so don't continue until you've got something working.

-!!! tip
-    You can also download and use the Intel Atom x86 images.
-However, this requires Intel HAXM, so you need to install that first.
-The SDK can be downloaded with the Android SDK manager, but needs to be installed separately.

 ## Registering your app with FCM